Trapped acoustic waves and raindrops: high-order accurate integral equation method for localized excitation of a periodic staircase: Scattering from a single point source

-So far we only considered computation of the solution inside the central unit cell (and above it), $\tfrac{d}{2} \leq x_1 \leq \tfrac{d}{2}$.
+So far we only considered computation of the solution inside the central unit cell (and above it), $-\tfrac{d}{2} \leq x_1 \leq \tfrac{d}{2}$.
 Using the quasiperiodicity property, the array scanning integral \cref{asm-ux} for a target position in the $n$th unit cell becomes \be u^n(\xx) := u(x_1 + nd, x_2) = \frac{1}{2\pi}\int_{-\pi}^{\pi}u_{\kappa}(\xx)e^{ind\kappa}\d \kappa. \ee \Cref{asm-integrand-nlarge} shows the array scanning integrand at a target $n = 5$ unit cells away from the center, to be compared to \cref{complexkappaplane-path}.
 The exponential factor causes oscillations in the real and exponential growth in the imaginary direction in the lower (upper) half-plane for positive (negative) $n$.
 The exponential growth limits the amount of contour deformation away from the real axis, and both the growth and oscillations demand more quadrature points to maintain constant accuracy as $n$ increases.
-In the limit of $n \to \infty$, however, the solution may be computed easily as follows.
-Overdrawn in orange and blue for positive and negative $n$ are the contours with which we use to make a closed loop with the sinusoid.
-Taking the limit $n \to \infty$, let the orange contour extend to infinity in the upper half-plane, and let it approach the branch cut such that the radius of the ``keyhole'' around the branch point approaches zero.
-In this limit, all contributions of the contour in the upper half-plane vanish, and by Cauchy's theorem, the value of the array scanning integral is
+Thus as $n$ grows, quadrature along the contour becomes a less practical method to evaluate the solution.